VIC.GOV.AU | Policy and Advisory Library

 The facilitator will assist the SSG to understand each of the profile sections and may ask the meeting participants questions to ensure detail of the student’s strengths, needs, and adjustments are discussed and well understood by all participants.

-The Levels of Adjustment resource and Functional Needs Domain Table is available to support profile meeting participants.
+The Levels of adjustment resource (PDF)External Link , Meeting guide (PDF)External Link and Functional Needs Domain Table (PDF)External Link are available to support profile meeting participants.

-The facilitator will also identify a consensus-indicative date for a subsequent profile meeting.
+The facilitator will lead a discussion to agree on a recommended date for a subsequent profile meeting.
+The recommended subsequent profile date is indicative only and may change as part of the finalisation and quality assurance processes.
 Refer to: Finalising the Disability Inclusion Profile.

 For more information about student support groups, refer to the Student Support Groups Policy.